knative/serving/docs/spec/errors.md

    Conditions may also be omitted entirely if reconciliation has been skipped.
 When all conditions have succeeded, the "happy state" should clear other conditions for output legibility.
-Until the "happy stnate" is set, conditions should be persisted for the benefit of UI tools representing progress on the outcome.
+Until the "happy state" is set, conditions should be persisted for the benefit of UI tools representing progress on the outcome.

 4. Conditions with a status of `False` will also supply additional details about the failure in the "Reason" and "Message" sections -- both of these should be considered to have unlimited cardinality, unlike Type.
-If a resource has a "happy state" type, it will surface the `Reason` and `Message` from the first failing sub Conditions.
+If a resource has a "happy state" type, it will surface the `Reason` and `Message` from the first failing sub Condition.

 Example user and system error scenarios are included below along with how the status is presented to CLI and UI tools via the API.